-Imagine a tightly coupled supply chain where inventory and sales data travelled instantly to all partners, allowing material to be quickly pulled from suppliers and manufacturers through distribution to the final customer.
-Orders arrived on time and in correct quantities to your customer when they want and where they want it, resulting in happy loyal customers that keep coming back.
+Imagine a tightly coupled supply chain where inventory and sales data traveled instantly to all partners, allowing the material to be quickly pulled from suppliers and manufacturers through distribution to the final customer.
+Orders arrive on time and in correct quantities to your customer when they want and where they want it, resulting in happy, loyal customers that keep coming back.

-This happy scenario is the result of implementing an effective supply chain synchronization strategy that gives you real-time, end-to-end visibility over your entire supply chain and all of your partners.
-But chances are, you are not able to realize this vision because you’re relying on outdated roles and responsibilities, processes or outdated systems that you have been telling yourself are “good enough”.
+This happy scenario is the result of implementing an effective supply chain synchronization strategy that gives you real time, end-to-end visibility over your entire supply chain, and all of your partners.
+However, the chances are, you are not able to realize this vision because you’re relying on archaic roles and responsibilities, processes or systems that you have been telling yourself are “good enough.”

 Supply chain management has advanced to extend across the supply chains of multiple companies, making it necessary to tightly synchronize supply chain data, as well as methods and workflows.
-Many of the systems currently being used worked just fine for 10-20 years however today's’ supply chains are global and more complex.
-It’s time for supply chain managers to ask themselves if their outdated systems built around spreadsheets and DOS based technologies really are “good enough”?
+Many of the systems currently being used worked just fine for 10-20 years; however, today's supply chains are global and more complex.
+It’s time for supply chain managers to ask themselves if their outdated systems built around spreadsheets and DOS-based technologies are good enough.

-It is probable that your answer to this question is “no”.
-This is not an easy truth to admit, because replacing those systems with cloud-based services and mobile applications means taking on what I call “additional cognitive overhead” - the time and energy that is required to evaluate and implement new technologies.
-And allocating those resources is easier said than done.
-But if your answer is no, “stop doing it”.
+It is probable that your answer to this question is “no”; this is not an easy truth to admit, because replacing those systems with cloud based services and mobile applications means taking on what I call “additional cognitive overhead” - the time and energy that is required to evaluate and implement new technologies, and allocating those resources is easier said than done.
+However, if your answer is “no,” you need to stop doing it.

-Gartner has posted a recording of this webinar to its web site, just follow the link above to view or download it for free.
+Gartner has posted a recording of this webinar to its website, follow the link above to view or download it for free.

-Achieving real-time visibility over your entire supply chain is not a “nice-to-have”, it’s become critical in order to improve your organization’s supply chain operations and boost its bottom line.
+Achieving real time visibility over your entire supply chain is not a “nice-to-have,” it’s become critical to improve your organization’s supply chain operations, and boost its bottom line.